Updated: Nov 29, 2021

 Employers in Singapore tend to regard the terms ‘CV’ and ‘Resume’ as synonyms, but they’re not the same.
-Find out when you need to send a CV or resume, and how you can craft a job-winning document that helps you get closer to landing your dream job.
+Find out the differences between a CV and resume, and how you can craft a job-winning document that helps you get closer to landing your dream job.

 Long gone are the days when job hunts involved the intense scouring of newspapers for advertisements, or handwritten applications painstakingly posted to every company.